Bills vs Chiefs: Can Patrick Mahomes and the Chiefs avoid the Super Bowl hangover? - NBC Sports

-The Buffalo Bills take on the Kansas City Chiefs this Sunday on NBC.
+The Buffalo Bills take on the Kansas City Chiefs tonight on NBC.
 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
 Sunday night’s match-up will also be available via live stream on Peacock.

 After hoisting up the Lombardi trophy in 2019 and then making a second consecutive Super Bowl appearance last year where they lost to Buccaneers 31-9, Patrick Mahomes and the Kansas City Chiefs look to become the fourth team ever to reach 3 straight Super Bowls.
 However, NFL history has shown us that shaking off the “hangover” of a Super Bowl loss is an uphill battle.
 Only 8 teams have made a repeat appearance to the Super Bowl the year after losing the big game.
 See below to find out which teams have achieved those feats.